On Tate Acyclicity and Uniformity of Berkovich Spectra and Adic Spectra: Abstract

 \section{Abstract}

-We construct an example of a uniform Banach algebra such that a rational localisation of the Berkovich spectrum does not preserve the uniformity.
-It is an example of a non-sheafy uniform Banach algebra.
-We also construct examples of uniform affinoid rings such that rational localisations of the adic spectra do not preserve the uniformity.
+We construct a non-sheafy uniform Banach algebra such that a rational localisation of the Berkovich spectrum does not preserve the uniformity.
+We also construct uniform affinoid rings in the sense of Roland Huber such that rational localisations of the adic spectra do not preserve the uniformity.
 One of them is an example of a non-sheafy uniform affinoid ring.
+We introduce the notion of local uniformity instead, and prove that the local uniformity implies the sheaf condition.